isovector/draconian-results/pho.md

 [Indoor religious gatherings and worship services]()

-Indoor in-person religious gatherings and worship services of any size are prohibited.
+Safety protocols for indoor in-person religious gatherings and worship services of any size are being reviewed and will be updated shortly.
+Until new protocols are released:\

--   You must not attend a service at a church, synagogue, mosque, gudwara, temple or other place of worship
+-   You must not attend an indoor service at a church, synagogue, mosque, gudwara, temple or other place of worship
 -   Religious services can continue using remote or virtual attendance options, like Zoom or Skype